argentlabs/argent-gifting-contracts/README.md

 ### Internal claim

 The recipient uses the private key to craft a transaction to claim the gift.
 The `fee_amount` will be used to cover the transaction fees, so the recipient only gets the `gift_amount`.
-The recipient doesn’t need to have any funds in their wallet or even a deployed wallet to claim the gift using this method
+The recipient doesn’t need to have any funds in their wallet or even a deployed wallet to claim the gift using this method.

 Edge cases: